pikacoder44/META-Frontend-Capstone-Project/README.md

 # Capstone project for the Meta Front-End Developer Professional Certificate

-# META Frontend Developer Capstone Project
+# META Frontend Developer Capstone Project!

 This project is the final capstone for the **Meta Front-End Developer Specialization**.
 It demonstrates the application of modern frontend development skills including **React, JavaScript, responsive design, and accessibility best practices**.